Home

 Play continues until a team at the head table earns 21 points.
 At this point, they yell “bunco” and ring the bell to end the round.

 If you and your teammate won that round, circle it on your score sheet.
 If you lost, draw an “x” across that round on your score sheet.
+Have each player keep a tally of how many rounds they have won and how many rounds they have lost.

 Preparation for Round Two:

-After the first round, the two winners of the Head table will stay at that table.
+After the first round, the two winners of the head table will stay at that table.

 The two winners from the middle table will move to the head table.